 One of the most exclusive modern Ferrari

-The Piloti version of the 488 Pista adds extra exclusivity to one of Ferrari’s greatest ever cars.
+The Piloti iteration of the 488 Pista introduces an additional layer of exclusivity to one of Ferrari’s greatest-ever supercars.

-Following up on something as special as the 458 Speciale is an extremely difficult task.
-Its 9000rpm naturally aspirated V8 is one of the most magnificent engines to come out of Maranello.
-The powertrain combined with Ferrari’s knack for making a car go very fast on track meant it was 1.5 seconds faster around Fiorano than a 458 Italia and 0.5 seconds quicker than the 599 GTO.
+Following up on something as special as the 458 Speciale is no mean feat.
+Its 9000rpm naturally aspirated V8 is a work of art, and one of the most magnificent engines to emerge from Maranello.
+That powertrain combined with Ferrari’s knack for engineering sublimely handling cars meant it was 1.5 seconds faster around Fiorano than a 458 Italia and 0.5 seconds quicker than the 599 GTO.

-The 488 Pista - unveiled in 2018 - is the Speciale’s spiritual successor.
-The positively barmy naturally aspirated V8 was out in favour of a slightly smaller V8 with a pair of turbochargers to give it more grunt.
+The 488 Pista – unveiled in 2018 – is the Speciale’s spiritual successor.
+The aforementioned barmy naturally aspirated V8 was out in favour of a slightly smaller V8 with a pair of turbochargers to give it more grunt.
 Naturally, the forced induction meant it sapped a little bit of character from the Pista compared to the Speciale.
-The new 3.9-litre F154 V8 more than made up for that with 711bhp and 568lb ft.
+The new 3.9-litre F154 V8 more than made up for that with 711bhp and 568 lb-ft.

-Ferrari managed to pull 90kg out of the standard 488 GTB, with just under 28kg of that from the engine and exhaust system with exotic bits like titanium con rods and an Inconel exhaust system.
+Ferrari managed to pull 90kg out of the standard 488 GTB, with just under 28kg of that from the engine and exhaust system, introducing exotic components like titanium con rods and an Inconel exhaust system.

 The styling changes made the Pista look considerably more aggressive, however, most were made for function rather than form.
 The cooling ducts were moved up higher than the GTB in order to appease the demand for more air from the larger intercoolers.
-The S-duct at the front is not only a unique piece of design but it takes air from the front of the car and rams over the front.
+The S-duct at the front is not only a unique piece of F1-inspired design, but it takes air from the front of the car and channels it through the bodywork and onto the front axle.
+The result?
+More downforce and subsequently more grip.
 From front to back, S-duct to rear diffuser, you can see that everything has been purposefully sculpted to aid the Pista’s balance.

 The 488 GTB isn’t exactly slow, but the Pista’s mechanical and aerodynamic changes meant it could hit 62mph from a standstill in a shade under 2.9 seconds, and then blast to 124mph in 7.6.
 The word ‘Pista’ translates to ‘track’, so it's no surprise that it’s not just for straight-line drag racing, it’s a precision tool built to dismantle any track it faces.

-Exterior changes included a livery with a set of Tricolore painted stripes down the front and sides, a WEC logo and a painted laurel displaying the 2017 WEC victory.
+Exterior changes included a livery with a set of Tricolore painted stripes down the front and sides, a WEC (World Endurance Championship) logo and a painted laurel displaying the 2017 WEC victory.
 Pilotis were only available in four colours - Blu Tour de France, Rosso Corsa, Nero Daytona and Argento Nürburgring.

 On the inside, more Italian flag action can be found on the seat backrests and adorning the edge of the shift paddles.
 The rest of the interior is clad in either Alcantara or carbon fibre to really reinforce the car’s motorsport vibe.
 The number on the car's exterior is displayed at the base of the steering wheel and you’ll also find an identification plaque on the dashboard and an exclusive Tailor Made door sill trim.